unitaryfund/unitary.fund/src/content/blog/ga_qas.md

   - genetic-algorithm
 ---

-In various quantum optimization problems, choosing the right ansatz is a critical point that will affect the result.
-Many template ansatzes have been proposed, such as Graph Ansatz and EffecientSU2, … but they are limited to the applications that you can apply.
-Then, we propose a search engine called **GA-QAS** (Genetic algorithm for quantum architecture search).
-This search engine can take your problem as input and return a good ansatz for you.
+In various quantum optimization problems, choosing the right ansatz is a critical point that will affect the accuracy of the result.
+Many template ansatzes have been proposed, such as Graph Ansatz and EffecientSU2, … but they are limited in their applicability.
+Hence, we've created a search engine called **GA-QAS** (Genetic Algorithm for Quantum Architecture Search) to aid in the discovery of the right ansatz.
 In this post, we will guide you on how to use it efficiently.

 ## Now, let’s start!